rackerlabs/docs-dxp-handbook/docs/pre-go-live/development-best-practices.rst

-To ensure that your application is always available and performing as expected, continually monitor the application for critical production issues, application performance issues, and the end user experience.
+To ensure that your application is always available and performing as expected, continually monitor the application for critical production issues, application performance issues, and the end-user experience.

 As a best practice, use APM tooling and synthetic monitoring to monitor the